I spent most of my junior and senior years of high school designing, building, visiting Chipotle, and commuting to work on a motorized longboard.

 - 6 mile range & 22mph top speed powered by a 5Ah 6S LiCoO2 battery

-- CNC-milled motor mounts with a waterjetted electronics mounting plate that doubles as a heatsink
+- CNC-milled motor mounts, with a waterjetted electronics mounting plate (doubles as a heatsink)

 - 3D printed electronics enclosure

-- on-board 90W CC/CV charging circuit powered by my laptop’s AC adapter
+- on-board 90W CC/CV battery charging circuit, powered by my laptop’s AC adapter

-I developed a fully-custom wireless remote to control my longboard, with a 900mAh lithium battery that provides over 36 hours of continuous use from a two hour charge over USB.
+I developed a wireless remote to control my longboard.
+It charges over USB, and contains a 900mAh lithium battery that lasts for 36+ hours of use.

-The electronics of the remote were built around an ATmega32u4 microcontroller and nRF24L01+ 2.4Ghz transciever IC.
+The electronics of the remote were built around an ATmega32u4 microcontroller and an nRF24L01+ 2.4Ghz wireless transciever IC.